psf/requests/docs/community/support.rst

 If you think you have found a potential security vulnerability in requests, please email `sigmavirus24 <mailto:graffatcolmingov@gmail.com>`_ and `Lukasa <mailto:cory@lukasa.co.uk>`_ directly. **Do not file a public issue.**

+If English is not your first language, please try to describe the problem and its impact to the best of your ability.
+For greater detail please use your native language and we will try our best to translate it using online services.
+Please also include the code you used to find the problem and the shortest amount of code necessar to reproduce it.
+Please do not disclose this to anyone else.
+We will retrieve a CVE identifier if necessary and give you full credit under whatever name or alias you provide.
+We will respect your privacy and will only publicize your involvement if you grant us permission.

 File an Issue
 -------------